cyberpods/bCNC/README.md

 bCNC
 ====
+(This is the standard bCNC package that I added a functional Favorites menu option on the file menu)

 GrblHAL (formerly GRBL) CNC command sender, autoleveler, g-code editor, digitizer, CAM and swiss army knife for all your CNC needs.